mikeyjkmo/post-moderation-example/README.md

 This is a simple FastAPI CRUD app with a background task that periodically moderates any unmoderated posts.
 The default interval for this background task is 10 seconds.
+If an error occurs during an iteration, the task will continue to try again on the next interval.

 As mentioned in the **Future Improvements** section below, this is not how I would ideally implement something like this in a production environment.

 ## Requirements